Dreaming381/Latios-Framework/README.md

 packages may contain code borrowed from official Unity packages and therefore may be seen as derivative works.

-The current version targets DOTS 0.50.
+The current version targets DOTS 0.50 and 0.51.
 If you are still using Entities 0.17, please use the framework version 0.4.4 instead.

 *[0.4.x] users, please read the* [*Upgrade Guide*](Documentation~/Upgrade%20Guide.md)*!*